Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Introduction

 \section{Introduction}

-In science and engineering, partial differential equations (PDEs) are used to model various real-world scientific phenomena.
-Numerical solvers for PDEs, as well as analysis on various properties of the solutions have been widely studied in literature.
-In this paper, we focus on the inverse problem: Given a set of time dependent noisy data, how to identify the governing PDE.
+Partial Differential Equations (PDEs) are used to model various real-world phenomena in science and engineering.
+Numerical solvers for PDEs and analysis of various properties of the solutions have been widely studied in the literature.
+In this paper, we focus on the inverse problem: Given a single set of time-dependent noisy data, how to identify the underlying PDE?